gnipping/AdvDroidZero-Access-Instructions/README.md

 We have already granted access to researchers from the following institutions:

 1. Beijing Jiaotong University
+2. Beijing Institute of Technology
+3. Nanjing University of Posts and Telecommunications
-2. Singapore Management University
+4. Singapore Management University
-3. University of Cagliari
+5. University of Cagliari

 ## Contact